rekt-osbot/kite/README.md

    - Click "Login to Zerodha" and follow the authentication process
    - After successful authentication, your webhook is ready to receive ChartInk alerts
    - The authentication token will be stored in the database and will persist for 24 hours

+## Expected Behavior

+The system operates in the following manner when it receives a ChartInk alert:

+1. **Authentication Check**: Verifies the Zerodha API token is valid
+2. **Available Funds Check**: Confirms sufficient funds are available for trading
+3. **Signal Processing**:
+   - Parses the stocks and prices from the alert
+   - Determines buy/sell action based on scanner name or explicit action field
+   - Logs the alert and notifies via Telegram
+4. **For Each Stock**:
+   - **Fund Allocation Check**: Ensures there are enough remaining funds
+   - **Position Sizing**: Calculates quantity based on the Max Position Size setting and available funds
+   - **Order Placement**:
+     - Places market orders with CNC (delivery) order type
+     - Uses CNC (delivery) order type for all trades
+   - **Risk Management**: Places stop-loss orders at the configured percentage
+   - **Trade Tracking**: Logs all trade details and sends notifications
+5. **Dashboard Update**: Updates the positions and orders on the dashboard

+The system deliberately does not place target orders, leaving you in control of taking profits while automatically managing risk with stop-loss orders.

 ## Usage